nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 1.
 The user types an update project command `updateG 1 n/Alice`.

 Step 2.
-User input is passed to the `addressBookParser`, which creates a new `UpdateGroupmateCommand`.
+User input is passed to the `colabParser`, which creates a new `UpdateGroupmateCommand`.

 Step 3.
 The `UpdateGroupmateCommand` will then be executed by calling its `execute` method.